 Once your child is proficient at these, print two to a page for smaller letter practice.

-These are available at Teachers Pay Teachers for one buckeroo.
+These are available at Teachers Pay Teachers.
 (This is the first time I’ve ever charged for my worksheets.
 But I had to purchase a commercial license to use the artwork and will have to pay the artist more after a certain number of downloads.)
 They’re also available in black and white.

 I recommend printing them on card stock and laminating them.
 We use Crayola washable markers, and I stick the pencil grips onto the markers.
 When we’re done, I just wipe off the ink with a damp paper towel.
 Actually, Junior enjoys wiping the ink off, too.
 What a great little helper!